davidherman94/revents/README.md

 The goal of revents is make all the recurrent event functions for non-terminal events available for analysing recurrent events in chronic diseases.
-It is based on the master’s thesis: “Analysing recurrent events in Multiple Sclerosis: overview of statistical models with application in the MSOAC database”.
+It is partially based on the master’s thesis: “Analysing recurrent events in Multiple Sclerosis: overview of statistical models with application in the MSOAC database”.

 ## Installation